Open Sesame (Leila K song)

-"Open Sesame" is a song by Swedish Eurodance artist Leila K, released in October 1992 as the lead single from her second album, Carousel (1993).
-Co-written and co-produced by Denniz PoP, it was a huge success in many European countries in 1993.
+"Open Sesame" is a song by Swedish Eurodance artist Leila K, released in October 1992 by Coma label as the lead single from the artist's second album, Carousel (1993).
+Co-written and co-produced by Denniz PoP, the song was a huge success in many European countries in 1993.
 It reached number-one in Belgium and peaked within the top 10 in at least nine other countries.
+Its music video was directed by Matt Broadley.
 In 1999, the song was released in a new remix as "Open Sesame '99".
 Dutch singer Daisy Dee released a cover in 2000, which reached number 78 in Germany.

 Critical reception

 In his weekly UK chart commentary, James Masterton felt that "this high-powered commercial rap coupling a rave beat with a ragga style delivery may just revive her career."
+Simon Price from Melody Maker complimented it as a "brilliant" hit, where "she reinvented herself as the Ragga Queen of Sheba (did you see that video?), nasally imploring us to "Jump around if you mind can work".
+Um.
+Boing!
+Boing!"
 Andy Beevers from Music Week gave the song four out of five, writing, "This commercial Swedish house track combines a Felix-style tune and reggae toasting.
 The UK release features a more adventurous remix by Felix himself."
 Mark Sutherland from Smash Hits gave it three out of five, saying, "Ragamuffin rapping in a Swedish accent may sound like a thoroughly appalling notion, but Ms K goes for it with such pzazz that you soon come round to the idea.
 This girl has more energy than Linford Christie after a Lucozade binge, and this record is a real Sesame treat."